jitendra-rajput/Portlet-Location-Tracker/README.md

 This app will help developers as well as end user to locate the portlets placed on different pages.
 App will search in entire portal for the portlet you are looking for and display possible results.
+For big portal its difficult for Developers/QA and end users to locate the page.
+This application will help theme to track where portlet is placed .

 Here is the description about the functionalits available in Location Tracker Portlet